The Miz: Other television appearances

 In 2008, Mizanin appeared on the Sci Fi reality series Ghost Hunters Live as a guest investigator.
 In 2009, Mizanin appeared on two episodes of Are You Smarter than a 5th Grader?, which were both aired on September 29.
 He appeared on an episode of Destroy Build Destroy on March 3, 2010.
 He also appeared as a guest star in a March 2012 episode of Psych.
 On March 31, Mizanin appeared in the first ever Slime Wrestling World Championship at the Nickelodeon Kids' Choice Awards, losing to Big Show and therefore being thrown into a tub of slime.
 In 2012, Mizanin appeared on the Disney XD show Pair of Kings as a guest star.
 In 2013, Miz along with Francia Raisa, were in a movie together called Christmas Bounty.

 In September 2021, Mizanin was announced as one of the celebrities competing on the thirtieth season of Dancing with the Stars.
 He and his partner Witney Carson were the seventh couple to be eliminated, ultimately placing 9th.
 In 2022, Mizanin was briefly featured in archival footage in the Netflix docuseries Trainwreck: Woodstock '99.

+On May 1, 2023, Mizanan appeared as part of a team with Alexa Bliss on the American show That's My Jam on NBC hosted by Jimmy Fallon.
+They won the final round, therefore the game and the money was donated to children's charities.

 Professional wrestling career

 Ultimate Pro Wrestling (2003–2004)

 Pursuing the goal of becoming a professional wrestler, Mizanin joined Ultimate Pro Wrestling (UPW), where he trained in the Ultimate University.
-He made his in-ring debut in 2003 as The Miz.
-During his time with UPW, The Miz competed in UPW's Mat War's tournament, making it to the finals before losing to Tony Stradlin.
+He made his in-ring debut in 2003 as the Miz.
+During his time with UPW, the Miz competed in UPW's Mat War's tournament, making it to the finals before losing to Tony Stradlin.